Ginni Thomas

-Virginia "Ginni" Thomas (née Lamp; born February 23, 1957) is an American attorney and conservative activist.
+Virginia Thomas (née Lamp; born February 23, 1957) is an American conservative activist.
 In 1987, she married Clarence Thomas, who became an associate justice of the Supreme Court of the United States in 1991.
-Her conservative commentary and activism at high levels of government have made her a controversial figure, especially because spouses of Supreme Court justices typically avoid politics.
+Her activism has drawn scrutiny since spouses of Supreme Court justices typically avoid engaging in political activity.

-Thomas began her career working for Republican Hal Daub while he was a member of the United States House of Representatives.
-After Thomas graduated from Creighton University School of Law, she worked for the United States Chamber of Commerce.
+Thomas received a Bachelor of Arts in political science and business communication from Creighton University and a Juris Doctor from the Creighton University School of Law.
+She began her career working for Republican Hal Daub while he was a member of the United States House of Representatives.
+She went on to work for the United States Chamber of Commerce.
 She later worked for the United States Department of Labor and as an aide to Republican Dick Armey while he was a member of the House of Representatives.

-In 2000, she joined The Heritage Foundation, where she was a liaison between the conservative think tank and the George W. Bush administration.
+In 2000, Thomas joined The Heritage Foundation, where she was a liaison between the conservative think tank and the George W. Bush administration.
 In 2009, Thomas founded Liberty Central, a conservative political advocacy nonprofit organization associated with the Tea Party movement.
 She founded Liberty Consulting in 2010.

-Thomas supported Donald Trump during his presidency, offering the administration recommendations on individuals to hire through her work with the conservative Groundswell group.
+Thomas supported Donald Trump during his first presidency, offering the administration recommendations on individuals to hire through her work with the conservative Groundswell group.
 Following Joe Biden's victory in the 2020 presidential election, she repeatedly urged Trump's chief of staff Mark Meadows to take steps to overturn the result.
-Thomas also emailed state lawmakers in Arizona and Wisconsin, urging them to ignore the results of the 2020 presidential election and vote instead for an alternate slate of electors.
-She made an early social media endorsement of the Trump rally that preceded the January 2021 attack on the United States Capitol before the violence took place, and she later apologized for contributing to a rift among her husband's former Supreme Court clerks concerning that riot.
+Thomas also emailed state lawmakers in Arizona and Wisconsin, urging them to ignore the results of the election and vote instead for an alternate slate of electors.
+She made an early social media endorsement of the Trump rally that preceded the January 6 attack on the United States Capitol before the violence took place, and she later apologized for contributing to a rift among her husband's former Supreme Court clerks concerning that riot.